winneon/gsu/README.md

 #!/usr/bin/env bash

 # Terminal.
 Uncomment to use.
+# If uncommented, be sure that the terminal you are providing is installed.
 # If --terminal is provided, a new terminal using this variable will be opened.
 # Use the string "CMD" to refer to the command that is run (gsu).
 #